 - 2 tablespoons olive oil

-- liquid from can of chickpeas I used roughly 1/3 cup
+- liquid from can of chickpeas roughly ⅓ cup

-In the base of a 7 cup food processor fitted with a steel blade, combine the pumpkin, tahini, olive oil, lemon juice, garlic, salt, cumin, coriander and 1/4 cup of chickpea liquid.
+- Combine - In the base of a 7 cup food processor fitted with a steel blade, combine the pumpkin, tahini, olive oil, lemon juice, garlic, salt, cumin, coriander, and ¼ cup of chickpea liquid.
 Process for one minute.

-Scrape down sides of processor, then blend for 1-2 minutes on high, adding in more liquid if you'd like it thinner.
+- Blend until creamy - Scrape down the sides of the food processor, then blend for 1-2 minutes on high, adding in more liquid if you'd like it thinner.
 Blend until smooth and creamy.